 When to begin taking medication

 Pharmacotherapy should be initiated before withdrawal symptoms arise.
 This avoids the situation where significant withdrawal symptoms such as DTs or seizures arise.
-However, benzodiazepines must not be given to the patient whilst the patient is acutely intoxicated.
+However, benzodiazepines must not be given to the client whilst the client is acutely intoxicated.
 Why?
 Because benzodiazepine sedation may cause respiratory depression when mixed with alcohol.
-This can cause the patient to suffocate and die.
+This can cause the client to suffocate and die.

-It's common to delay prescribing benzodiazepines until 6-8 hours after the patient last consumed alcohol.
+It's common to delay prescribing benzodiazepines until 6-8 hours after the client last consumed alcohol.
 This ensures blood ethanol levels are close to zero before benzodiazepines are given.

-Furthermore, personal clinical judgment must be exercised before an alcohol detoxification programme begins, given patients with a severe alcohol dependency may suffer from severe withdrawal symptoms with a blood alcohol concentration of 100 mg per 100 ml.
-This may necessitate this use of Chlordiazepoxide even when the patient is clearly intoxicated.
+Furthermore, personal clinical judgment must be exercised before an alcohol detoxification programme begins, given clients with a severe alcohol dependency may suffer from severe withdrawal symptoms with a blood alcohol concentration of 100 mg per 100 ml.
+This may necessitate this use of Chlordiazepoxide even when the client is clearly intoxicated.

 Treating serve and uncontrollable withdrawal symptoms

-If a patient suffers from uncontrollable withdrawal symptoms, you must first increase the dose of Chlordiazepoxide to 40 mg/hour for a maximum of three doses.
-When giving regular prn doses, monitor the patient carefully to avoid over-sedation.
+If a client suffers from uncontrollable withdrawal symptoms, you must first increase the dose of Chlordiazepoxide to 40 mg/hour for a maximum of three doses.
+When giving regular prn doses, monitor the client carefully to avoid over-sedation.

 This also helps reduce the risk of a paradoxical reaction.